dgrisham/masters/proposal/proposal.md

 bandwidth, jitter, and packet loss into account, they reveal important practical details that would otherwise be missed by a purely theoretical analysis.

+The objectives of this project are:

+-   Extend game-theoretical analysis in the following ways:
+    1.  **Repeated game analysis**: Extend preliminary analysis by increasing the number of players in the analysis.
+Characterize how results with small number of nodes generalizes to larger populations.
+    2.  **Evolutionary game theory**: If time allows, model the Bitswap game using evolutionary game theory to give a more sophisticated analysis of the large-scale dynamics.
+-   Create an run simulation testbed for Bitswap strategy analysis, with the following goals:
+    1. Simulate cases that reflect the theoretical analysis and compare results under various network conditions.
+    2. Implement developer-friendly API for configuring Bitswap strategies for future testing.

 Progress
 ========